woman mixing food in mixing bowl on top of butcher block countertop

 How do you remove water stains from butcher block?

 Water stains can happen with a butcher block.
-The #1 tip is to make sure no excess water lingers on your butcher block, to begin with.
-Butcher block is sealed and can withstand water most of the time, but as it wears down, the water can easily infiltrate and settle into the block.
+The number one tip is to make sure no excess water lingers on your butcher block.
+Butcher block is sealed and can withstand water most of the time, but as it wears down, the water can easily infiltrate and settle in — leaving hard to remove water stains.

 To remove water stains from butcher block, you can use a food-grade mineral oil or beeswax.
-Use this oil regularly to maintain and keep the block sealed and also use it to attack stains from water or food.
+Use this oil regularly to maintain and keep the block sealed and attack stains from water or food.

 For even tougher stains, try sanding them down with sandpaper and then conditioning that spot with your mineral oil.

-Conditioning your wood regularly (usually once per week when the counter is new, and then once per month once it’s worn in a bit) will keep your countertop in its best condition and able to withstand whatever cooking mishap or miracle you throw its way.
+Conditioning your wood regularly (usually once per week when the counter is new, and then once per month once it’s worn) will keep your countertop in its best condition, able to withstand whatever cooking mishap or miracle you throw its way.

 Read more from Grove